 One of the most important responsibilities in a client/agency relationship is deriving marketing insights from advertising analytics.
 It can make or break the effectiveness of campaigns, and the partnership, at every level.
-However, when it comes to defining who exactly is responsible for unearthing insights from analytics, the answer is not so clear-cut.
+However, when it comes to defining who exactly is responsible for unearthing insights from your agency analytics, the answer is not so clear-cut.
 This blog explores the informational nexus between agencies and clients, examines how both parties traditionally approach analytics and insights, and exposes how professionals on both sides of the coin approach this topic.

 The Agency/Client Matrix